 It allows customisation.
 You may prefer a different control mapping to the original BMW system.
 If so, the interface can be supplied with your preferred mapping, or you can ask for a modified software version and upload it yourself.

 Hands free ' phone.
 With the microphone fitted into your helmet, you can use the hands free capabilities of your chosen head unit.
 The interface allows one of the stingray buttons to operate the "Voice control" in your 'phone, so that you can make calls if you have to, as well as receive them on the move.

 Installation.
-Very simple to install with only three connections required.
-Ground, 12V Ign and Ibus, all available in the radio housing.
+Very simple to install with only three / four connections required.
+Ground, 12V Ign, ACC and Ibus, all available in the radio housing.
+If your radio has a blue/white switched output, you only need three connections as the ACC and 12V are strapped together.
 There is a small IR LED to put in view of the radio and that is it!
-(Resistive radios have a 3.5mm plug for the back of the rado).
-The module is slim enough to fit on top of the new radio and if you plug in an optional mini USB cable, can be updated with the latest software without having to dismantle everything.
+(Resistive radios like Pioneer have a 3.5mm plug for the back of the radio).
+The module is slim enough to fit on top of the new radio and if you plug in the supplied mini USB cable, can be updated with the latest software without having to dismantle everything.

 Upgrades.
 Many upgrades are planned for the near future, including compatibility with more radios and speed dependant volume control.
 These software updates will be supplied free of charge for owners to update the interface.

 Design.
 The design is based around an Arduino Nano deliberately to allow end users to update the software as required.
 It also means that anyone software literate can modify the software as desired.

 When you have made the purchase, you MUST let us know which radio head unit you have chosen, together with any special requirements, so that the software can be customised to suit your choice of radio.
 You will then receive a separate invoice by email, value £109.99 for the software.